mpmadhan/mpmadhan/README.md

 ## 💻 What I'm Working On

 - 🔧 Building a structured VLSI portfolio covering combinational, sequential, FSM, protocol, and project-level RTL
-- 📡 Currently implementing UART Transmitter & Receiver in Verilog
+- 📡 Currently implementing APB Protocol in Verilog
 - 📚 Learning SystemVerilog for verification

 ## Tech Stack